 Gossip Pattern of Informal Communication

 The gossip pattern of informal communication is free for all.
 The information flow is criss-cross circular and up and down on the principle of who can give and who will take.
-Here certain visible informal groups provide the interesting points for gossip.
-The following diagram shows the pattern and the gossip relationship.
+Here certain visible informal groups provide interesting points for gossip.
+The following diagram shows the pattern and gossip relationship.

 The diagram shows that there is a central nodal core (A) which (at a senior level) functions as the mainspring of gossip.
 The sub-nodes are subsidiary centers which spread and disseminate the gossip net.